MiftaSetya/MiftaSetya/README.md

 <h1 align="center">Hi 👋, I'm Mifta Setya Pratama</h1>
 <h3 align="center">I am a student majoring in informatics engineering.
 I am 18 years old and live in Ponorogo, East Java.
-I am passionate about Mobile App Development, and I am also enthusiastic about learning new technology</h3>
+I am passionate about Mobile App Development and also enthusiastic about learning new technology</h3>

 - 🔭 I’m currently preparing to learn everything that can improve my **skill**